TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab1.md

 ### Early Feedback

-We provide early feedback for the effectiveness of your test cases.
+We provide early feedback for the validity and effectiveness of your test cases.
-This feedback gives you an indication which parts of the syntax definition might still be uncovered by your tests.
+A test case is *valid*, if it passes on correct syntax definitions.
+A test is *effective*, if it reveals an erroneous syntax definition.
+The feedback lists for different language constructs how well you discover liberal and restrictive syntax definitions.
-It includes a summary on how many erroneous syntax definitions you reveal and how many points you earn by detecting them.
+It also includes a summary on how many valid tests you provide, how many erroneous syntax definitions you reveal with these tests, and how many points you earn by detecting them.

 ## Detailed Instructions